A Guide to accommodation in Madrid: The Best Areas and hotels to Stay in Madrid for a city trip

-The Retiro neighborhood is, obviously, located right next to Madrid’s most famous park.
-It is a rather traditional, a bit chic neighborhood, which is particularly liked by families.
+It is a rather traditional, a bit chic neighborhood, which is particularly answered on what neighborhood to stay in Madrid for families.

 As it’s close to one of Madrid’s largest green areas, it is quite a coveted quarter.
 The area is mostly residential but has gorgeous historic house fronts.

-Even though hotels are a bit outside from the centre, but easily to reach by public transport, it will provide you the the retreat from the buzzing streets of Spain’s capital.
+Even though hotels are a bit outside of the center, but easy to reach by public transport, they will provide you with a retreat from the buzzing streets of Spain’s capital.

 Best Places To Stay in Retiro, Madrid

 Chamberí used to be the quarter for the older, more traditional Madrileños.
 Not many visitors included Chamberi into their Madrid 24h-itinerary.